dart-lang/language/working/1426-extension-types/feature-specification.md

 soundness issue, because the added discipline of a non-protected extension type is voluntary.*

-A type test, `o is U`, and a type cast, `o as U`, where `U` is or contains an extension type, is performed at run time as a type test and type cast on the run-time representation of the extension type as described above.
+A type test, `o is U` or `o is!
+U`, and a type cast, `o as U`, where `U` is or contains an extension type, is performed at run time as a type test and type cast on the run-time representation of the extension type as described above.

 ## Discussion

+### Non-object types

 If we introduce any non-object entities in Dart (that is, entities that cannot be assigned to a variable of type `Object?`, e.g., external C / JavaScript / ... entities, or non-boxed tuples, etc), then we may wish to allow for extension types whose on-type is a non-object type.

-This should not cause any particular problems: If the on-type is a non-object type, then the extension type will not be a subtype of `Object`.
+In this case we may be able to consider an extension type `E` on a non-object type `T` to be a supertype of `T`, but unrelated to all subtypes of `Object?`.

+### Protection

+The ability to "enter" an extension type implicitly may be considered to be too permissive.

+If we wish to uphold the property that every instance typed as a given extension type `E` has been "vetted" by a particular piece of user-written code then we may use a protected extension type.
+This concept is described in a separate document.